PostgreSQL

 Schema information

-Fivetran tries to replicate the exact schema and tables from your PostgreSQL source database to your destination.
+Fivetran tries to replicate the exact schema and tables from your database to your destination.
+We name the source schema with the database schema name and replicate the source's tables to the destination schema.

-We name the source schema with the dataset name you provided in the connector setup form.
-We replicate the source's tables to the destination schema.
-We name the destination schema with the connector name appended by the dataset name.
+We name the destination schema with the connector name appended by the database schema name converted as per our schema naming rules.
 For example, if the connector name is postgres_db

-and the dataset name is fivetran_schema
+and the database schema name is fivetran_schema

 , the destination schema name is postgres_db_fivetran_schema